On Choosing the Poems

 As mentioned in this week’s Overview, our cluster of poems explores some of the darker aspects of Dickinson’s inventive and insightful garden politics: doubts, stasis, futility, estrangement, decentering the human, solitude, loss of control and loss of belief.

-I should mention that we offered students a range of poems dated to the period of 1861-63 to write about.
+I should mention that, for the assignment in Melissa Zeiger’s class “Garden Politics,” we offered students a range of poems dated to the period of 1861-63 to write about.
 It is revealing that students clustered around poems of passion and implied sexuality (“Come slowly –Eden!”) and anthropocentric decentering (“Within my Garden, rides a Bird”) in the first grouping, and questioning and existential doubt (“Four Trees – upon a solitary Acre”) in this week’s selections.

 My Garden – like the Beach –

 That's Summer –

 Such as These – the Pearls

 Link to EDA manuscript.
 Originally in Poems: Packet XIX, Fascicle 22.
 Includes 23 poems, written in ink, dated ca. 1862.
 Houghton Library – (106c,d).
 Courtesy of Houghton Library, Harvard University, Cambridge, Mass.
 First published in Bolts of Melody (1945), 23-24, from a transcript of A (a tr253), with the alternative adopted.